| A Brief History

 FmHA while the assets were under their administration and provided ample security to the

+organizations' investments.
 But most states also adopted additional purposes.
 Guaranteed student loan programs

 were popular in many states and many states began youth loan programs targeted at